eduardo-antunes/plainline/README.md

 - `sections` determines which providers are used to construct the active statusline;
 - `inactive_sections` does the same, but for the inactive statusline;
 - `separator` determines the text that is shown between the outputs of providers;
-- and `provide_opts` is a table of provider options.
+- and `provider_opts` is a table of provider options.

 Providers are simply functions that fetch a particular piece of information and display it in text form.
 They are the building blocks of the statusline.
 The buitin providers, which are all defined in [`providers.lua`](./lua/plainline/providers.lua), can be specified by name.
 You can also pass your own functions as providers,